jordandeklerk/ViT-pytorch/README.md

 <hr>

 ## Results
 We test our approach on the `CIFAR-10` dataset with the intention to extend our model to 4 other small low resolution datasets: `Tiny-Imagenet`, `CIFAR100`, `CINIC10` and `SVHN`.
 All training took place on a single V100 GPU with total training time taking approximately 21617s.
-We have included the notebook in this repository that can be downloaded and run in any environment with access to a GPU.
   * CIFAR10
     * ```vit_cifar10_patch2_input32``` - 96.80 @ 32